kosy318/kosy318.github.io/_posts/2019-06-09-grape-theme-style.md

 ---
 layout: post
-title: Sample Post with Grape-Theme style subtitle : How markdown is displayed as html
+title: Sample Post with Grape-Theme style1 subtitle : How markdown is displayed as html
 tags: [Sample Post, Welcome to the Grape Theme!]
 author: Nayeong Kim